Ciekce/Stormphranj/README.md

 </div>

-a work-in-progress UCI [shatranj] engine based on [Stormphrax], with NNUE evaluation trained from zero knowledge starting with random weights
+a UCI [shatranj] engine based on [Stormphrax], with NNUE evaluation trained from zero knowledge starting with random weights

+### Superseded by [oranj]

 ## Strength
 ??